 Remember, the potential buyer’s first impression is important.
 They foresee themselves living in your home.
 Repair windows that won’t open and faucets with leaks.
 Clean like you have never cleaned before.
 Pay special attention to your kitchen and bathrooms.
 A newly painted house, a scented potpourri in each room, and fresh flowers will give a nice, warm, homey feeling.
 Make your home clutter-free.
 Potential buyers don’t want to see your mess.
 Put paperwork and other knick knacks in boxes and keep them in the attic or storage room.
 Excess furniture may be given away or sold.
 The larger the room space, the better.
 But don’t forget the outside of your home - The garden, the porch, the roof.
 Your potential buyer’s first impression is a big plus.

 Be aware of what is going on in your area’s real estate market.
 Avoid losing money by understanding your area’s market condition.
 Check and compare the other houses in your area that have been recently sold and have these ready to show your potential buyers.

-Know the best selling seasons.
+Know the best-selling seasons.
 If you have children it is best to consider when school starts.

-Marketing your home means it must be available to be seen even on a short notice.
+Marketing your home means it must be available to be seen even on short notice.
 Always keep your home at its best.
-Advertise by means of the “For Sale” sign in your front yard, it will encourage potential buyer to contact you or your agent.
+Advertise by means of the “For Sale” sign in your front yard, it will encourage a potential buyer to contact you or your agent.
 Advertising through major and local newspapers will also help.
 Another major tool is an open house.
-An Internet exposure will also help, photos of the exterior and interior of your home is a must.
+An Internet exposure will also help, photos of the exterior and interior of your home are a must.

 Choose your next home.
 Most buyers want to move in once the transaction is closed.
 So it is important that you have chosen a new home for your family.